Iron Infusion: Benefits, Side Effects & What to Expect

 How Is Iron Deficiency Caused?

 Iron deficiency occurs when the body lacks sufficient iron to produce haemoglobin.
-That is a component of red blood cells transporting oxygen throughout the body.
-This deficiency can arise due to several reasons:
+It can arise due to several reasons:

 - Inadequate diet which is low in iron-rich foods can lead to deficiency.